hanabi/hanabi.github.io/Empty_Clues.md

   * Alice blind-plays her slot 1.
   * Bob knows that Cathy's clue is telling him to blind-play his slot 1.
 However, he must play all the known-playable cards in his hand first.
 So, he marks his slot 1 card as currently playable, and plays his other clued 1 first.
 * Note that a blind-play from an empty clue CANNOT be a *Delayed Play Clue* through someone else's hand.
+* Players should always assume a stacked empty clue interpretation over a re-target interpretation.
+(This follows from the play priority list above.)

 ### Stacked Empty Clues - Through Already-Finessed Cards